 News & Analysis

-A graduate of Dartmouth College, Georgetown Law School and the University of Paris I, he is admitted to the Bars of New York and Paris.
-He is a member of the "Tech-list" of the Silicon Valley Arbitration and Mediation Center, a past President of the International Technology Law Association, and a former Chair of the International Commercial Arbitration Committee of the International Section of the ABA.
-Mr. Blumrosen is a life member of the Council on Foreign Relations and has been named Chevalier in the French Légion d'Honneur.
+A graduate of Dartmouth College, Georgetown Law School and the University of Paris I, Alexander is admitted to the Bars of New York and Paris.
+He is a member of the ‘Tech list’ of the Silicon Valley Arbitration and Mediation Center, a past president of the International Technology Law Association and a former chair of the International Commercial Arbitration Committee of the International Section of the ABA.
+Mr Blumrosen is a life member of the Council on Foreign Relations and has been named a chevalier of the French Legion of Honour.

-Get unlimited access to all Global Arbitration Review content
+Unlock unlimited access to all Global Arbitration Review content